 There are 11 chapter quizzes throughout the course.
-These are accessed in google classroom in the folders for the weeks they are due.
+These are accessed in D2L in the folders for the weeks they are due.
 Quizzes are worth 100 points, and you may use your textbook.
 You will have 30 minutes for each quiz.
 However, you should read the textbook and participate in class prior to taking the quizzes.
 Note the course schedule for specific quiz due dates.
-(Quizzes will only be available one week after the due date.)